 1. Rub the ribs with seasoning salt and BBQ Dry Rub.

-3. Coil the ribs inside the pot, cover and cook on high pressure 25 minutes followed by a 10-minute natural pressure release.
+3. Coil the ribs inside the pot, cover, and cook on high pressure for 25 minutes followed by a 10-minute natural pressure release.

 How to Make Instant Pot Ribs step by step photos

-Preheat the grill to 350-400˚F. Place the bbq sauce smothered ribs directly on preheated grill, cover, and grill 5 minutes.
+• On the Grill – Preheat the grill to 350-400˚F. Place the BBQ sauce-smothered ribs directly on the preheated grill, cover, and grill for 5 minutes.

-Cut rack in half, smother with bbq sauce as usual and place both halves side by side in the air fryer basket for 4 min on high.
+• In Air Fryer – Cut rack in half, smother with BBQ sauce as usual, and place both halves side by side in the air fryer basket for 4 min on high.

 Finished BBQ Ribs Sliced into quarters

-These saucy bbq ribs are perfect with just about any side dish.
+These saucy BBQ ribs in the instant pot are perfect with just about any side dish.
 Some of our favorites include:

 Instant pot bbq Ribs sliced and arranged on a tray

-These easy dinner ideas are perfect for busy weeknights and are so much better (and usually healthier) than going out to eat.
+These easy dinner ideas are perfect for busy weeknights:

 Instant Pot Ribs